alexandrastna/AI-for-ESG/README.md

 - **α = 0.7** as the relative weight given to the SASB-derived proportions (materiality-based)
 - **1 − α = 0.3** to ensure a baseline equal weighting across pillars

+> Why α = 0.7 ?
+We chose α = 0.7 to prioritize materiality (70% SASB-derived) while guaranteeing a floor of 10% per pillar via the equal-weight blend
+(1−α)/3=0.10.
+This avoids zeroing any pillar for niche sectors yet keeps more than half of the weight driven by SASB relevance.

 Thus, for each company, the final weights are calculated as:

 $$